elclanrs/petit-dom/README.md

 Each of the 3 functions will be called by the library at the moment suggested by its name.

-The `self` argument which is an aboject holding the following properties:
+The `self` argument is an object holding the following properties:

 - `render(...)`: To create/update DOM content for the component
 - `props`: the current props passed to the JSX element (or `h` function)
-- `oldProps`: the previous props, it's value is `undefined` inside `mount`
+- `oldProps`: the previous props, its value is `undefined` inside `mount`

 You can also attach arbitrary properties to the object, they will persist between different invocations.